OsaPL/Versus-Brawl/README.md

 - Jumps: Pretty low, but far and fast
 - Size: 5/10 (no change)

-**Trait**: Always lands on its feet - No dmg from falls, catches weapons automatically
+**Trait**: Always lands on its feet - Catches weapons automatically

 ### Rats:
 - Att dmg:3.5/10 (5/10)